 - 1. Demonstrate effective and appropriate verbal and nonverbal techniques to elicit a patient history. - 2.
 Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds. - 3.
 Communicate effectively with physicians and other health professionals to coordinate care and improve patient safety and quality of care. - 4.
-Articulate an accurate clinical question when requesting consultation. - 5.
-Document medical information accurately. - 6.
+Document medical information accurately. - 5.
 Present a case with accuracy and organization.